influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 >**Note:** For optimal data distribution within the cluster, use an even number of data nodes.

-Guidelines vary by writes per second per node, moderate queries per second per node, and number of unique series per node.
+Guidelines vary by writes per second per node, moderate queries per second per node, and the number of unique series per node.

  #### Guidelines per node